ssidder/GRAD521_DMPSidder_2019/index.md

 The project PI is responsile for DMP implementation among the project team.
 This individual assigns roles and sets standards for the team to follow.

 # Data standards and metadata
+The metadata standard that will be used to document data for this project is the Content Standard for Digital Geospatial Metadata (CSDGM), Version 2 established and defined in the Federal Geographic Data Committee Metadata Guidelines for the United States.
+The CSDGM standard was designed for the field of geospatial science to help researchers create consistent metadata for spatial data.
+The CSDGM provides a framework that lists out the seven components for the standard: identification information, data quality information, spatial data organization information, spatial references information, entity and attribute information, distribution information, and metadata reference information.

+The CSDGM standards will be applied to the datasets generated through this project as all anticipated input and output datasets are expected to be spatial.
+Each data layer will be documented using the seven recommended metadata elements.
+Specifically, the CSDGM standards will be used to document both the primary GPS dataset and also any secondary data layers that I generate through analyses in ArcGIS or R that will be used as model inputs.

 # Storage and security